pistokla/PSF/README.md

 The table below provides an overview of the files and their usage.

-Source \newline
+Source: <br />
-Sines, Per Ivar S. (2024)
+Sines, Per Ivar S. (2024) <br />
-"Framework for semi-probabilistic assessment of existing concrete structures, with and without the effect of chloride-induced corrosion."
+"Framework for semi-probabilistic assessment of existing concrete structures, with and without the effect of chloride-induced corrosion." <br />
-Master's thesis
+Master's thesis <br />
-NTNU Department of Structural Engineering
+NTNU Department of Structural Engineering <br />